- Advanced dermatology equipment

 Any new, changing, or unusual spot should be checked — especially if it bleeds, itches, or grows over time.
 Look out for asymmetry, irregular borders, uneven colour, and diameter larger than 6mm.
 But some dangerous spots can look subtle, which is why regular checks with a dermatologist are vital.

-Ready to take the next step in your skincare?
+Ready to take the next step in treating your acne scarring?

 Whether it’s pigmentation, scarring, rosacea or skin cancer, we’ll provide a clear diagnosis and a treatment plan tailored to your skin’s needs.
 Call us today or book a consultation to start your specialist care.